 However, when Lincoln County was formed in 1869, and the fledgling settlement became the new County Seat, the town’s name was changed to Lincoln.

 Before long, the two men monopolized the trade of the county, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the economy of the large county.
-The merchants, along with their allies, who included local law enforcement, were familiarly known as “The House.”
+The merchants, along with their allies, which included local law enforcement, were familiarly known as “The House.”

-For obvious reasons, Murphy and his allies were disliked by the small farmers in Lincoln County, as they were forced to pay high costs for their goods, while at the same time, accepting low prices for their cattle.
+For obvious reasons, Murphy and his allies were disliked by the small farmers in Lincoln County, as they were forced to pay high costs for their goods while, at the same time, accepting low prices for their cattle.

-The feud became an all-out “war” as Tunstall’s employees swore to avenge their boss’s murder, and began to retaliate against the “House.”
+The feud became an all-out “war” as Tunstall’s employees swore to avenge their boss’s murder and began to retaliate against the “House.”
 The Lincoln County War came to a climax in July 1878 in a five-day battle when the Regulators holed up in McSween’s house and the Ellis Store.
 Soon, they were besieged by the Dolan faction in a battle that wouldn’t end until the arrival of U.S. Troops.
 When the smoke had cleared, five Regulators, including AlexanderMcSween, had been killed and several wounded.
 Of the Dolan faction, one man was killed and several wounded.
 The “House” declared a victory as the Regulators fled the area.
-The famous battle made Billy the Kid not only a house-hold name, but also a fugitive.
+The famous battle made Billy the Kid not only a household name but also a fugitive.

 The fugitive Billy soon formed a gang, referred to as the “Rustlers” or simply Billy the Kid’s Gang, and survived by stealing and rustling cattle.
-Billy and his gang would be actively pursued by Pat Garrett especially after Governor Wallace put a $500 reward on his head in December, 1880.
+Billy and his gang would be actively pursued by Pat Garrett, especially after Governor Wallace put a $500 reward on his head in December 1880.

 Garrett and his posse finally captured Billy the Kid and his gang of “Rustlers” on December 23, 1880.
-After a trial in Mesilla, New Mexico in April, 1881, Billy was taken to Lincoln, where he was scheduled to be hanged on May 13th.
+After a trial in Mesilla, New Mexico, in April 1881, Billy was taken to Lincoln, where he was scheduled to be hanged on May 13th.
 However, Billy escaped on April 28th, killing both of his guards while Garrett was out of town.

 Over the decades, the population continued to decline to its current population of only about 75.
 However, amazingly, many of its old buildings were preserved.
 Today, the old settlement is officially referred to as the Lincoln State Monument and is the most widely visited state monument in the state.
 The historic site includes 17 structures and outbuildings, three of which are museums.

-Representing the Territorial style of adobe architecture historic buildings line both sides of Lincoln’s mile long Main Street.
+Representing the Territorial style of adobe architecture, historic buildings line both sides of Lincoln’s mile-long Main Street.
 The gurgling Rio Bonito River still forms the northern boundary of the town that has not been marred with commercial gas stations or convenience stores.

 Lincoln’s highlight is the old Lincoln County Courthouse on the west end of Main Street, which highlights Billy the Kid’s escapades and his escape from the courthouse, complete with a famous bullet hole made during his flight.

-Other buildings which can be toured include the Montaño Store, the 1887 La Iglesia de San Juan-Bautista Mission, which still provides services for parishioners; Tunstall Museum and post office, which contains displays of original 19th-century merchandise in the original shelving and cases.
+Other buildings that can be toured include the Montaño Store, the 1887 La Iglesia de San Juan-Bautista Mission, which still provides services for parishioners; Tunstall Museum and post office, which contains displays of original 19th-century merchandise in the original shelving and cases.